Don Quijote (store): Thailand

+In Thailand, 2 Don Don Donki had been closed, and 8 others are currently operational.

 Taiwan

-On 19 January 2021, the first Don Don Donki store in Taiwan was opened in the Ximending Shopping District, Taipei.
-The three-floor outlet is open 24 hours a day and is located in close proximity to Ximen metro station.
-It attracted more than 500 people who lined up in front of the outlet before its grand opening Tuesday.
+On 19 January 2021, the first Don Don Donki store in Taiwan was opened in the Ximending Shopping District, Taipei amid the coronavirus pandemic.
+The three-floor outlet is open 24 hours a day and is located near Ximen metro station.
+It attracted more than 500 people who lined up in front of the outlet before its grand opening.